MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_1/M3_L1_readme.md

                 <li>Archive in a data repository/data center with standardized access protocols.</li>
                 <li>Repository access protocols should be well-defined and ideally should support machine-to-machine access.</li>
                 <li>Provide information on how users can access your data, ideally in an automated, machine-based fashion.</li>
-                <li>If the full content cannot be made openly available for any reason (data sensitivity, infrequent data access, file storage issues), the metadata can still be made openly available so that users can find out who they need to contact to request the data (if possible).</li>
+                <li>If the full content cannot be made openly available for any reason (e.g. data sensitivity, infrequent data access, file storage issues), the metadata can still be made openly available so that users can find out who they need to contact to request the data (if possible).</li>
             </ul>
         </td>
     </tr>